USNS Cheyenne

 USNS Cheyenne (T-AG-174) was a Phoenix-class miscellaneous auxiliary acquired by the U.S. Navy in 1962, crewed by a civilian crew from the Military Sea Transportation Service, and sent to the Philippines to serve as a delivery ship of parts and supplies to other navy ships and stations in the Asian area.
 Cheyenne remained in the Philippines, issuing parts and other supplies, until the late 1960s.
-In 1966 she changed home port to Pusan Korea and was manned by Korean merchant seaman.
+In 1966 she changed home port to Pusan Korea and was crewed by Korean merchant sailors.
 AT that time she was one of 4 cargo ships and 19 USNS LSTs operating out of the MSTS Office Pusan primarily providing support in the Viet Nam theater.
 Her master was a former ROK Navy captain, best known as "Speedy Pak".
 She was struck by the navy in 1973.
 (Korea information provided by the executive officer of the MSTS Office Pusan 1967–68.)

 Built in Portland, Oregon

-Cheyenne was constructed as the victory ship SS Middlesex Victory under U.S. Maritime Commission contract (MCV-693) at Oregon Shipbuilding Corporation, Portland, Oregon.
+Cheyenne was constructed as the Victory ship SS Middlesex Victory under U.S. Maritime Commission contract (MCV-693) at Oregon Shipbuilding Corporation, Portland, Oregon.
 She was launched on 26 June 1945 and renamed SS Wyoming in 1947.
-In 1963, she was placed in-service as USNS Cheyenne (T-AG-174), a Special Project Ship, manned by the Military Sea Transportation Service with a civilian crew.
+In 1963, she was placed in-service as USNS Cheyenne (T-AG-174), a Special Project Ship, crewed by the Military Sea Transportation Service with a civilian crew.